 - Increased sweating

 - Weight loss

 Unfortunately, as with any medication of this nature, individuals who desire to use a stimulate for reasons other than the correct diagnosis may seek out Concerta.
-Because of the time-released nature of this mediation, getting high is virtually impossible unless the capsule is broken apart and ingested immediately, snorted or injected.
+Because of the time-released nature of this mediation, getting high is virtually impossible unless the capsule is broken apart and ingested immediately, snorted, or injected.
 However, those who attempt to use this medication in this way may find themselves in danger of overdosing or becoming addicted.
-Most often individuals abuse stimulants for one of several reasons but the most popular are using it as a weight-loss measure, to improve academic performance or to prevent falling asleep.
+Most often, individuals abuse stimulants for one of several reasons, but the most popular are using them as a weight-loss measure to improve academic performance or to prevent falling asleep.
 Unfortunately, some individuals falsely believe that Concerta is a safer alternative to using cocaine to get high.
-Misusing this and other stimulants is unwise and can be deadly especially if the dosage is at the higher end of the scale.
+Misusing this and other stimulants is unwise and can be deadly, especially if the dosage is at the higher end of the scale.

 Some patients may be asked to discontinue Concerta for a short time so that their provider can evaluate how their behavior has been affected.
 Occasionally, patients may find that they need a stronger dose to achieve the same effects as it initially did.
 If this occurs, the provider may change to another type of medication to prevent a possible dependency.